LeRoiDesKiwis/KiwiBotServer/README.md

 Go to the server if you want to see the bot : https://discord.gg/bn9dvE2

-Now, the bot have a command system, a exception system and a events system.
+Now, the bot have a command system, an exception system, an aliase system, a member's role system and an events system.